 Habits are one of those things that we all know exist, but only a few understand how they work.
-And when only a few understand a subject, misinformation easily spreads.
-Sometimes, it’s done out of misinformation, other times because it sells better than the truth.
-But the result tends to be the same.
-When trying to form new habits, the chance of failure increases, and success is unlikely.
+And when only a few understand a subject, misinformation and myths easily start.
+Sometimes, it’s done because they simply don’t know any better.
+Other times it’s because it sells better than the truth.
+But the result of misinformation tends to be the same.
+The chance of failure increases, and success is unlikely.

-Let’s have a look at some common myths about habits, how they might impact your efforts and what you can do instead.
+Let’s have a look at 5 common habit myths, how they might impact your efforts, and what you can do instead.

 5 common myths about building habits

 There are many myths surrounding habits and how they are formed.
 Some of them might be harmless, while others have the potential to hold you back in your habit-building efforts.
 Here are the 5 most common myths about habits.

 Habit myth 1: A habit is formed in a specific number of days